ZuzkaNovakova/PMFrontend/README.md

 # Project Name
+Manage your Project

 ## Description

-Describe your project in one/two lines.
+The application is intended for managing projects.
+The first screen shows all the projects of the company.
+It can be filtered to show the list of the projects assigned to "our" department only.
+After clicking on a project, you can see the project details such as the project name, project manager´s name, description, to do tasks, assignee, priority, due days for the to do tasks, calendar with the deadlines, status, link to docs storage, list of done.

 ## User Stories

 -  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault
--  **Signup:** As an anon I can sign up in the platform so that I can start saving favorite restaurants
+-  **Signup:** As an anon I can sign up in the platform so that I can start using the app
--  **Login:** As a user I can login to the platform so that I can see my favorite restaurants
+-  **Login:** As a user I can login to the platform so that I can start using the app
 -  **Logout:** As a user I can logout from the platform so no one else can use it
--  **Add Restaurants** As a user I can add a restaurant so that I can share it with the community
+-  **See list of all projects** As a user I can see the list of all the projects of my company.
--  **List Restaurants** As a user I want to see the restaurants so that I can choose one to eat
+-  **See list of projects assigned to a department** As a user I can see the list of the projects assigned to a department.
--  **Search Restaurants** As a user I want to search restaurants by name so that I know if it´s already in the platform
+-  **See project details** As a user I can see a project detail.
+-  **Assign task** As a user I can assign a task within a project.
+-  **See tasks assigned to me** As a user I can see a list of projects which have tasks assigned to me.
--  **Add to favorites** As a user I want to add a restaurant to favorite so that I can save the restaurants that I liked the most
+-  **Set a deadline to a task** As a user I can set a deadline to a task.
--  **See my favorites** As a user I want to see my favorite restaurantes so that I can see the ones I liked the most
+-  **See my profile** As a user I can see my profile.

 ## Backlog

-User profile:
-- see my profile
 - upload my profile picture
-- see other users profile
+- see profiles of other users
-- list of events created by the user
-- list events the user is attending

-Geo Location:
-- add geolocation to events when creating
-- show event in a map in event detail page
-- show all events in a map in the event list page

-Homepage:
+- sent a message to a project manager/assignee of a task
+- limit permissions (create a project, modify project, set deadlines)
+- api to dropbox to be able to upload documents
-- ...
+- search a project

 # Client

 ## Pages